ianderrington/genai/docs/index.md

+---
+template: home.html
+title: " "
+social:
+  cards_layout_options:
+    title: Helping to use Gen() AI for our better future.
+---

+Welcome to Managen.AI

 # 🎉 Welcome to Managing Gen()AI!

 **Our Mission**: Simplify and demystify Gen()AI to make it accessible and understandable and increase our ability to manage it.